Deathmate: Plot synopsis

 In a world that had been long since become a terrible place, Solar reluctantly granted the wish of his lifelong companion, Gayle Nordheim to dissipate the lifegiving energy that had kept her alive and young for so long.
 So unable to contain his grief over her death, Solar was literally split in two.
 The remaining Solar vanished into a life of seclusion while the new persona went off to find other planes of reality to explore.

 There, in a dimension between what is real and unreal, he encountered a creature of incredible power, a woman from a distant universe, Void.
-The two fell in love, a love that wound end all time literally.
+The two fell in love, a love that wounded all time literally.
 Upon consummating, their combined energies fused, unwarping the fabric of time, spiraling backwards and eating away at their distinct timelines.
 In an instant, things were not as they should be: heroes fought alongside those who had been their enemies in a different world; great men who would bring justice to the world died horrible, untimely deaths.
 Only men with the gift of foresight, Geoff McHenry and Prophet, knew that all was not as it should be.
 Where they had seen a future so clearly before, there was now nothing.

 Geoff and Prophet are resolved to gather the heroes of this amalgamated universe together to fight the battle to save all time.